There are scant authentic records of cannabis history, but these are some juicy ancient details we do know.

-There are plenty of successful people throughout American history who have prospered with the use of cannabis.
+There are plenty of successful people throughout American history who have prospered with the consumption of cannabis.
 So, outside of the necessity to remove the stigma that still lingers, it’s also important to recognize that cannabis has been used for millennia as a medicine and a tool for an improved quality of life.

 Uncovering the Hidden History of Cannabis

-Cannabis Use in Ancient Egypt
+Cannabis Consumption in Ancient Egypt

 Napoleon, Cannabis, and Hash in Egyptian Culture